-This recipe has been in my family for a long as I remember.
-I still have fond memories of digging into this on special occasions, or just whenever Mum felt like making it!
+This recipe has been in my family for as long as I remember.
+I still have fond memories of digging into this chocolate self-saucing pudding on special occasions, or just whenever Mum felt like making it!
 It was always a competition though to get the biggest piece.
 Coming from a family of 6, it wasn’t often we had leftovers!
-So to my delight when my older siblings moved out and I was still at high school, I always got the biggest serve AND leftovers!
+So to my delight when my older siblings moved out and I was still in high school, I always got the biggest serve AND leftovers!

-If you can’t tell already – I LOVE chocolate!
+If you can’t tell already – I LOVE chocolate (um hello chilli chocolate ice cream, chocolate banana bread, chocolate bark & chocolate chip cookie jars!).
 It is definitely my favourite treat, usually the darker the better!
 But on occasion, I’ll eat a fancy milk chocolate Cadbury block with delicious additions like caramel or mint!
 I was so sad to find that I can’t find (decent) Cadbury chocolate anywhere in the States!
 It’s just not the same!
 So anyone reading this in Australia (or the UK)- send blocks of Cadbury asap!
-Come to think of it, I haven’t actually found a favourite chocolate bar in America yet.
-Most of the ones I’ve tried have just been sickly sweet so if anyone has any recommendations for excellent chocolate over here, let me know!
+The only chocolate that comes close is Tony’s Chocolonely salted caramel chocolate, omg if you can find it, get it ASAP!

 Ps – serious about sending blocks of Cadbury asap!
 Please!!!

 Chocolate Self Saucing Pudding

 This chocolate self saucing pudding is an absolute crowd pleaser.
 A tried and tested recipe that has been in my family for decades, you know it's a good one!

 - 5 1/4 oz all purpose flour

 - 2 1/2 tsp baking powder

 - 1/2 cup milk

 - 1 tsp vanilla